Stream Module#

 .

-Metrics are tracked separately for each unique $server_addr
+Metrics are collected separately for each unique $server_addr

 upstream backend {